badex007/cmm007php/README.md

-# cmm007php
+# cmm007
-school session for php
+this is my school first web apllication